spack/spack/lib/spack/docs/basic_usage.rst

 will choose a version within the spec's constraints according to policies set for the particular Spack installation.

+Details about how versions are compared and how Spack determines if one version is less than another are discussed in the developer guide.

 ^^^^^^^^^^^^^^^^^^
 Compiler specifier